Diagnosis and Treatment of Hand and Wrist Tendonitis in Wake County

 - DeQuervain’s Tenosynovitis.
 The most common type of tenosynovitis disorder, which causes pain and swelling in the tendon sheath of the tendons in the thumb.

 - Trigger finger or trigger thumb.
 A type of tenosynovitis where the tendon sheath becomes inflamed and thickened, making it hard to bend or straighten the finger or thumb.
-The finger or thumb may lock or “trigger” suddenly.
+The affected finger may lock or “trigger” suddenly.

-The cause of tendonitis and tenosynovitis is often not known, but they are usually caused by strain, overuse, injury, or repetitive movements.
-Tendonitis may also be related to conditions such as:
+The cause of tendonitis and tenosynovitis is often not known, but these conditions and their associated inflammation are usually triggered by strain, overuse, injury, or repetitive movements.
+The development of tendonitis in the hand and wrist may also be related to other medical conditions, such as:

 - Rheumatoid arthritis